-Risk management is of special concern in the endoscopy unit, where any number of factors can increase compliance risk in the endoscopy unit.
-These factors include patient factors, such as the planned level of sedation and the individual’s medical condition, staff/personnel variables, procedure-related factors, and issues specific to the facility or institution.
-Other factors can affect compliance risks, such as staffing shortages, quality of documentation and communication, human error, and even vicarious liability.
+Risk management is of special concern in the endoscopy unit.
+Any number of factors can increase compliance risk in the endoscopy unit.
+These factors include patient factors, such as the planned level of sedation and the individual’s medical condition.
+They also include staff/personnel variables, procedure-related factors, and issues specific to the facility or institution.
+Other factors can affect compliance risks, such as staffing shortages, quality of documentation and communication, human error.
+It may even include vicarious liability.
 Controlling these factors can help minimize compliance risk and mitigate financial risk.

 Minimize Compliance Risks by Getting Back to the Basics